johnnovak/gridmonger-site/source/getting-started.rst

 `Downloads <http://gridmonger.johnnovak.net/downloads>`_ page.
 Then run the installer, or simply unpack the contents of the ZIP file somewhere.

+The 64-bit version is strongly recommended as it's more performant and more thoroughly tested; only use the 32-bit version if you're still running a 32-bit version of Windows.

 .. important::

    If you choose the portable ZIP version, make sure to unpack it into a